MeganerdNL/thinkfan-openrc/README.md

 ## Prerequisites / Dependencies:
 - A ThinkPad running linux with OpenRC as init system.
 - Fancontrol enabled in *thinkpad_acpi* module.
-This is autmatically enabled when thinkfan is installed.
+This is automatically enabled when thinkfan is installed.
 - [thinkfan](https://github.com/vmatare/thinkfan) installed - You can install it [from the AUR](https://aur.archlinux.org/packages/thinkfan) if you use (an) Arch (based distribution).

 ## Installation: